jamesware/alleleFrequencyApp/appTextContent/tab4.md

 ###Notes

-This effectively reverses the `calculate AC` function: starting with an observed allele count, it computes the highest *maximum credible population AF* for which the observed AC is **not** compatible with pathogenicity.
-This corresponds to the "filter_AF" annotation in the ExAC dataset.
-In other words, if the disease under study has a maximum tolerated allele frequency $\le$ this value then the variant should be filtered, while if > this value the variant remains a candidate.
+This effectively reverses the `calculate AC` function: starting with an observed allele count, it computes an associated threshold *filter allele frequency* for a variant.
+Technically, this is the highest disease-specific *maximum credible population AF* for which the observed AC is **not** compatible with pathogenicity.
+More practically, If the *filter allele frequency* of a variant is above the *maximum credible population AF* for a condition of interest, then that variant should be filtered (ie not considered a candidate causative variant).

+The *filter allele frequency* corresponds to the "filter_AF" annotation in the ExAC dataset.
 The value in ExAC was computed for a 95% confidence - here the user can choose from a range of thresholds.

 **Observed population AC** - e.g. in ExAC.